NelisW/my3D-Trium/building/Trium-calibration.md

 - Reduced the GT2 belt tension in the X and Y towers.
 The Z-tower belt had less tension than X and Y,  and worked well.
 After reducing the X-tower belt tension by one notch and the Y-tower belt tension by two notches, they worked as well as before.
 This change had no effect on the positioning repeatability.
 - Added [cabristor's four-diode circuit](http://cabristor.blogspot.co.za/2015/02/drv8825-missing-steps.html) between the RAMPS board and the stepper motor.
 It made no difference to the large shifts on the X tower.

 The results after the above experiments are as follows.
-I did a Home (g28) between each of the lines, so there is no cumulative buildup, every run is fresh from home.
+I did a Home (g28) between each of the lines, so there is no cumulative build up, every run is fresh from home.

 |	Set 1	|	C	|	X	|	Y	|	Z	|
 |:------:|	------	|	------	|	------	|	------	|